Farewill Alternatives in 2026: Best UK DIY Will Services Compared

 Is my existing Farewill will still valid?

 Yes.
 If your Farewill will was correctly signed in front of two independent adult witnesses who also signed in your presence, it is legally valid under the Wills Act 1837.
-Farewill's pivot does not affect the validity of any document they drafted while operating.
+The validity of a will is determined by how it was executed, not by the trading status of the company that produced the template.

 What is the cheapest Farewill alternative?